We often call sleep “beauty rest.” But believe it or not, sleep can also cause wrinkles! This might be shocking, but it is, sadly, the truth.

 Don’t Forget Proper Skin Care!

 Don’t forget to add moisturizing creams and serums to your skincare regime.
 Introstem’s Stem Cell Night Serum works great!
-You may also try Introstem’s Hydrolift Face and Neck Cream for your moisturizer needs.
-With these skincare essentials, you’ll keep your skin as healthy and fresh as ever.
+You could also try Introstem’s Hydro Face and Neck Cream for your moisturizer needs.
+With these skincare essentials, you’ll keep your skin looking as healthy and fresh as ever.

 Cosmetic Treatments For Sleep Wrinkles